Expression.ConvertChecked Method (Expression, Type, MethodInfo)

 - Type: System.Linq.Expressions.Expression

-method is not null and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly one argument.
+method is not Nothing and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly one argument.

 No conversion operator is defined between expression.Type and type.